ajmeyghani/angular2-intro-book/manuscript/chapter2-angular.md

 ```

 Here we are using the built-in `ngFor` directive to loop through the array of students and print their name and last name to the page.
+## Working with Forms

+Angular has convenient methods for working with forms, including validation.

+**TODO**

 ## Angular Router

 Angular has a stand-alone module responsible for handling routing.

+**TODO**

+## Unit Testing

+Unit testing with Angular requires some set up.
+First, let's gather all the libraries and modules that we need.

 **TODO**